 Hilton just announced that they will be introducing a new program.
 Until it really gets fully unraveled, there is no way of saying if it is better or worse.
 For starters, Hilton will be changing the name of the loyalty program from “Hilton HHonors” to “Hilton Honors”.
 Not sure why they are doing this, but I actually think it is a cleaner and easier look.
-All other changed, however, will actually affect their members.
+All other changes, however, will directly affect their members mostly on the redemption side of things.
 The first few are definitely a positive, while the last change is still to be unknown.
 You can check out the new site with all the changes here.

 Pool your points